 Civil society organisations play an important role in the debate on and implementation of asylum policy.
-Their specific expertise and knowledge is synergetic and has often proved to be of added-value to the Agency’s work.
-The EUAA is therefore committed to maintaining a close dialogue with relevant civil society organisations active in the field of asylum.
+Their specific expertise and knowledge is synergetic and is often of added-value to the Agency’s work.
+The EUAA is committed to maintaining a close dialogue with relevant civil society organisations and competent bodies active in the field of asylum and reception.

 An important method for communicating with civil society takes place on the basis of electronic consultations.
 The Consultative Forum members are consulted on many of the EUAA's key documents.
 Electronic consultations are open to all members of the Consultative Forum and are used as much as possible as they ensure the broadest possible outreach, facilitating organisations to contribute in a cost-effective manner.
 Additionally, some consultations may also, for various reasons, be restricted to selected CF members.
 In those cases, selection is carried out on the basis of the following set of selection criteria: